 Grant deeds offer buyers (grantees) more protection than quitclaim deeds, but less than warranty deeds.
-A grant deed differs from a quitclaim deed in that the latter offers no warranty of title, and only conveys an interest that the grantor may have in the subject estate.
-Grant deeds guarantee through implied covenants that the title is free of any encumbrances, and that the grantor holds an interest in the property.
+Grant deeds guarantee through explicit covenants that the title is free of any encumbrances, and that the grantor is seized of a fee simple interest in the property.
 Grant deeds do not require the grantor to defend the title against claims, as in a warranty deed.

 In addition to meeting all state and local standards for recorded documents, a lawful grant deed includes the grantor's full name, mailing address, and marital status; the consideration given for the transfer; and the grantee's full name, mailing address, marital status, and vesting.
 Virginia requires each party's name to be underlined or capitalized in the conveyancing instrument for indexing purposes (Va.
 Code Ann.
 17.1-223).
 Vesting describes how the grantee holds title to the property.
 Generally, real property is owned in either sole ownership or in co-ownership.
 For Virginia residential property, the primary methods for holding title are tenancy in common, joint tenancy, and tenancy by entirety.
 A conveyance of real estate to two or more persons creates a tenancy in common, unless another intention is clearly expressed.
 A tenancy by entirety is optional for married couples only, and must be explicitly stated (55-20.1, 55-20.2).